tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ### 3.4 First-level analysis

 First-level analysis of the emotion task images is conducted using [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) in [MATLAB R2016b](https://nl.mathworks.com/products/matlab.html), via a shell call command.
-The MATLAB scripts that are responsible for the realignment process are [FirstLevelAnalysis.m](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/FirstLevelAnalysis.m) and [FirstLevelAnalysis_job.m](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/FirstLevelAnalysis_job.m)
+The MATLAB scripts that are responsible for the first-level analysis are [FirstLevelAnalysis.m](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/FirstLevelAnalysis.m) and [FirstLevelAnalysis_job.m](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/FirstLevelAnalysis_job.m).
+The method conducts the following three procedures:
+1. Model specification, in which Neutral, Positive, and Negative (picture) conditions are defined, respectively, with the task onsets and durations derived from the output files generated in section 3.1.
+The confound regressors and spike regressors generated in sections 3.2 and 3.3, respectively, are entered as nuisance variables at this stage.
+2. Model estimation
+3. Contrast specification, using the following contrasts (respectively): Negative vs. Neutral, Positive vs. Neutral, and Negative vs. Positive.

 To perform the first-level analysis, enter the following code in a console: